-Part 1 deadline is January 26, 2014.
+Part 1 deadline is August 17, 2015.

 About 45 days after you complete Part 1, you will receive an email asking you to complete Part 2, which takes only about 15 minutes.

-Please note that the course includes three surveys that measure students’ alcohol-related attitudes and behaviors.
+Please note that the course includes surveys that measure students’ alcohol-related attitudes and behaviors.
 All survey responses are strictly confidential; Tarleton will only receive information about the student body as a whole and will never see individual students’ answers.
 You can feel confident that providing truthful answers – no matter what they are – will not put you at any risk for repercussions.

 To take CampusClarity, you will need a computer with Internet access and audio capabilities.